gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD

+The behaviour of `ClassDirectoryBinarySpec` instances has changed:

-- `ClassDirectoryBinarySpec` instances can no longer be created the `binaries` container.
+- `ClassDirectoryBinarySpec` instances can no longer be created using the `binaries` container.
 Instances are added to this container by the Java plugins for each source set, however, additional instances cannot be added.
 This capability will be added again in a later release.
+- Instances are not added to the `binaries` container eagerly by the Java plugins.
+- Source sets for these instances are not added to the `sources` container eagerly by the Java plugins.

 ## External contributions